SolidLabResearch/miravi-a-linked-data-viewer/README.md

 The static build appears in directory `main/dist`.

+This static build can be served on a webserver without modifications from the host's root path (e.g. `https://www.example.com`), or from any other path (e.g. `https://www.example.com/your/preferred/path`).

 ## Logging in

 Some queries access data sources that are only readable by authenticated users.
 This requires you to log in.